 Have you ever walked into a business and felt really unwelcome?
 A dental office with a negative team culture can make patients feel exactly like that.

 Hi, I’m Xaña Winans, owner and CEO of Golden Proportions Marketing, the most experienced dental marketing company in the country.
-Today I’m going to share 5 simple ways you can improve your office’s culture and provide a better experience for your patients.
+Today I’m going to share 5 simple ways you can improve your office’s culture and provide a better new dental patient experience.

 Get on the same page